harness/developer-hub/docs/continuous-delivery/monitor-deployments/monitor-cd-deployments.md

 Harness CD includes an extensive set of dashboard components that provide visibility into your Harness and Jira approvals.
 You can create custom dashbards that quickly answer questions such as:

-* Which Harness and Jira Approval steps are currently waiting for approvals?
+* Which Harness and Jira Approval steps are currently waiting for approval?
-* Which Jira Create and Update steps failed and when?
+* Which Jira Create and Update steps failed, and when?
-* Which Jira tickets have been rejected in a Jira Approval step?
+* Which Jira tickets have been rejected in the Jira Approval step?
 * Which deployments resulted in new or updated Jira tickets?
 * How many approvals and rejections occurred in the specified time window?